“Brilliantly quirky boutique hotel and cocktail bar in trendy Clerkenwell”

 Breakfast is a groaning buffet with all you could hope for - pastries, homemade granola, fresh juices etc - and then there are cooked options.
 My husband, a 'Full English' afficionado, was very pleased with both the size and taste of his meal; I completely loved my avocado, bacon and mozzarella bagel with a 'Morning Melon' smoothie.

-Clerkenwell is full of restaurants if you want a change of scene; Caravan in Exmouth Market is good for brunch; close by, tapas bar Morito is a little sister of Spanish-Moroccan institution Moro.
+For other meals, Clerkenwell is full of restaurants.
+Caravan in Exmouth Market is good for brunch; close by, tapas bar Morito is a little sister of Spanish-Moroccan institution Moro.
 The Peasant is an excellent gastro-pub, and Gaucho Smithfields is the place for steak.

 - Organic produce

 - While away an afternoon drinking cocktails in the Townhouse.
 Tony Conigliaro's unusual recipes pack a real punch, and we loved the inventiveness of The Flintock and the taste of a Rose Gimlet